oneM2M-Tutorials/oneM2M-IoT-Device-Simulator/README.md

 # oneM2M-IoT-Device-Simulator

-Known issue: The tool does not work with Firefox browser but is fine with Chrome or Edge.
+##h2Known issue: The tool does not work with Firefox browser but is fine with Chrome or Edge.
 =========================================================================================

 1. Create simulated devices